alexandernyquist/vscode-handlebars-preview/README.md

 Live preview for your Handlebars templates.
 Extension compiles Handlebars template on the fly, apply preview data and render resulting HTML in separate window.

+## Fork

+The original repository was forked since it seemed dead and the plugin was broken due to vscode.previewHtml being deprecated.

 ## Features

 - Live prview for Handlebars templates.
 Preview updates as you type.